Goop² Documentation

 Production deployment

-For a production rendezvous server accessible over the internet, put it behind a reverse proxy with TLS:
+For a production rendezvous server accessible over the internet, put it behind a reverse proxy with TLS and set the external_url so peers see the public address:

 # Example Caddyfile